Background

 4.7

-St Dunstan’s in East Acton is a striking Church of England parish church built in 1879 in the Gothic revival style.
+St Dunstan’s, East Acton, is a striking Church of England parish church built in 1879 in the Gothic Revival style.
 Endowed by the Goldsmiths’ Company, it features brilliant red brickwork, Bath stone detailing, and a distinctive 136-foot octagonal spire.
-Serving the community for over a century, it remains an active place of worship and a notable architectural landmark in London’s W3 area.
+The church, capable of seating over 800 people, remains an important spiritual and architectural landmark in London’s W3 district.

 A brief summary to St Dunstan’s, East Acton